JaHermansen/IFCScreener/README.md

 To use the application, follow the steps below:

 1. Install the required dependencies mentioned in the `requirements.txt` file.
-2. Run the Streamlit application using the following command:
+2. Run the Streamlit application by executing the `app.cmd` file.

-streamlit run app.py

 ## Dependencies